How Do I Maintain My Fly Fishing Gear In The Offseason?

 It pays to clean your line at least once for every five fishing trips.
 The more you maintain your fly line, the better it will perform and the longer it will last.

-• Pull the entire line off the spool in large wide coils.
+• Pull the entire line off the spool in large, wide coils.
 Place it on a surface.

 • Coil the line into the warm water and let it soak for about 10 minutes.

 • Once the line is clean and dried, soak another cloth with fly line dressing.
 Pull the entire line through it.
 Reapply more dressing to the cloth as you go.
-Dressing protects the line’s coating, adds another layer of chemical floatability, and slickens the line so it shoots out your guides easier.
+Dressing protects the line’s coating, adds another layer of chemical floatability, and slickens the line so it shoots out your guides more easily.

 Taking care of your gear is a necessary part of fishing.
 If you do it, you’ll be rewarded with gear that lasts a lifetime.

-Shop Fly-Fishing Gear
+Shop Fly Fishing Gear